MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 ### How do I update the Web API URL?

 The Console loads *{install_dir}\assets\configuration.json* to find the API URL.
 You can edit it using a plain text editor.
-Ensure that there is no trailing / at the end of the URL.
+Ensure that there's no trailing / at the end of the URL.

 ::: moniker-end